 4. Date of manufacture, quality guarantee period or, in case of goods such as foods, medicine etc., which are apt to be altered in the course of distribution, the validity period of such goods

-Commissions in Korea are dependent upon the type of products and the transaction amount.
+Commissions in Korea are dependent upon the type of product and the transaction amount.
 For larger contracts, commissions generally decline as the contract value for a major purchase/acquisition/contract increases.

 Considered secondary to product and price considerations, after-sales service in Korea is often found lacking by foreign suppliers.
-After-sales service and customer support by Korea’s big conglomerates such as Samsung and LG are often seen as better than that offered by global enterprises or international SMEs.
+After-sales service and customer support by Korea’s big conglomerates, such as Samsung and LG, are often seen as better than the services offered by global enterprises or international SMEs.
 Korean consumers are very demanding in terms of customer support.
-After sales service and customer service should be managed closely, especially given the competition of third countries in this market.
+After sales service and customer service in general should be managed closely, especially given the competition of third countries in this market.
 Servicing is/should be an important component of the ‘sale.’

-The best approaches to after-sales service and customer support include:
+The best approaches for after-sales service and customer support include: